NEFSC/READ-SSB-Lee-RFAdataset/documentation/output_documentation/output_data_description.md

 We run this code to provide data once a year, just after June 1st.
 If critical bugs are found, we will fix and update.

+# Pipeline implementations

+In 2026, the dataset is produced by two parallel pipelines maintained in this repository:

+- **Stata pipeline** (`stata_code/`): the original implementation.
+Produces `.dta` and `.xlsx`; historically also `.sas7bdat` and `.Rdata` (via Stat/Transfer).
+- **R pipeline** (`R_code/`): a tidyverse port of the Stata pipeline.
+Produces `.Rds` natively.
+See `documentation/stata-to-R-porting-report.md` for cross-pipeline verification.
+We have tested the code with a verfication script and plan to discontinue stata at the end of the 2026 development cycle.
+We will use use ``haven`` to produce stata dta files.

+Both pipelines read the same Oracle source tables and produce equivalent outputs at the affiliate-permit-year level.

 # Data storage
 Social Science Branch staff can find on the socialsci share drive at : ``\\nefscdata\RFA_EO12866_Guidelines\Ownership Data``.
 There, you will find current data, archived data (2010 to present), and background information.